i3uex/CompareML/README.md

 ## 5. *CompareML* Business Process

 In order to further show the *CompareML* logic and to better illustrate the module relationships and their business process, a BPMN (Business Process Model and Notation) diagram has been created.
-In this diagram, shown below, the relation between the
+In this diagram, shown below, the relation between the front-end, back-end and providers module can be tracked easily.

 ![BPMN Diagram](https://raw.githubusercontent.com/i3uex/CompareML/master/public/img/bpmn_diagram_horizontal.png)